cenurv/ecto_schema_store/README.md

 * `changeset`                    - Provide and atom, or function reference for the changeset to use.
 Default `:changeset`
 * `errors_to_map`                - If an error occurs, the changeset error is converted to a JSON encoding firendly map.
 When given an atom, sets the root id to the atom.
 Default: `false`
+* `timeout`                      - Number of milliseconds to wait before returning when a :before_* event is being sent and processed.
+Default: 5000
+* `sync`                         - Should the operation wait for a :before_* event to be complete before returning.
+If not, then an :ok will be return and the action will be asynchronous.
+Default: true

 Sample Usage: